crcn/mojo.js/README.md

 #### events

 - `render` - emitted when `view.render()` is called.
-- `rendered` - emitted after the view has been rendered.
 - `remove` - emitted when `view.remove()` is called.
-- `removed` - emitted after the view has been removed.
-- `dispose` - emitted when the view is being disposed.
+- `dispose` - emitted when the view is removed, and not used anymore.

 #### protected methods

 Mojo.js has a few methods you can override if you need to something durring render / remove.

 ```javascript
 var view = new mojo.View({